heroku/l2meter/README.md

 logger.log :db_query, result: :success   # => db-query result=success
 ```

-It can also take a block.
-In this case the message will be emitted twice, once
+The method also takes a block.
+In this case the message will be emitted twice,
-at the start of the execution and once at the end.
-The end result might look
+once at the start of the execution and once at the end.
+The end result might
-like so:
+look like so:

 ```ruby
 logger.log :doing_work do            # => doing-work at=start